esbenkc/karnak/README.md

 Do you trust AI-based software engineering systems?
 Karnak is a defense program against obscured injection of malicious code in your own programs from autonomous software engineering systems.
 You can run it before you push it to your servers to receive an in-depth vulnerability report.

+This program is intended to target unintended proliferation risks of autonomous AI agents.

 ## Features

 - Scans all files in your workspace for vulnerabilities